wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    1. Tracking: Where the <strong>source</strong> (user or device) of the incident is determined.
    1. Post-mortem review: Record lessons learned.
    1. Recovery: Necessary adjustments or enhancements are made to policies and procedures.
    <br /><br />

+Alternately:
+   1. Preparation – the preparatory activities related to incident response, such as policy and procedures, and hiring an adequately skilled IR team.
+   1. Detection – intake and incident discovery.
+   1. Analysis – looking at the evidence of a reported potential incident.
+   1. Response – has containment, eradication, and recovery (NIST 800-61).
+   1. Mitigation – has containment and eradication.
+   1. Reporting – notifying management that systems are ready for normal operations.
+   1. Recovery and remediation – recovery is going back to normal operations, and remediation is taking care of other areas that may be vulnerable.
+   1. Review and improvement – this is the lessons learned step.
+   <br /><br />

    See ASD (Australian) Mitigations